 The Burrow: The Piece Left Behind

-“Very few people know that Lord Voldemort was once called Tom Riddle.
+Very few people know that Lord Voldemort was once called Tom Riddle.
 I taught him myself, fifty years ago, at Hogwarts.
 He disappeared after leaving the school… traveled far and wide… sank so deeply into the Dart Arts, consorted with the very worst of our kind, underwent so many dangerous, magical transformations, that when he resurfaced as Lord Voldemort, he was barely recognizable.
 Hardly anyone connected Lord Voldemort with the clever, handsome boy who was once Head Boy here.”
 (CoS)

 Now that we have a solid background in the wizarding world as created by JKR, we can begin our speculation.
-It is so hard to speculate on the exact nature of the what Voldemort did to prevent his death as there are so many infinite possibilities available to the imagination.
+It is so hard to speculate on the exact nature of what Voldemort did to prevent his death since there are so many infinite possibilities available to the imagination.
 Now, if I were a Legilimens, I could read the imagination of JKR and see which possibility SHE prefers, but alas, I am not a Legilimens.
 After all, what we are really trying to predict, is the inner workings of JKR’s mind and imagination.

 I am going to take an educated stab at it, however.
 I think we can piece together a few things from all these clues to get a reasonable estimation.
 Obviously, one or more of Voldemort’s transformations did the trick.
-I think they made him somewhat less than Human, and possibly bound his soul to the earthly realm.
+I think they made him somewhat less than human and possibly bound his soul to the earthly realm.
 Now, consider also that when a spell is rebounded it is as if the spell was originated from the original target.
-There is precedence for this in OotP when Harry rebounds the spell at Prof. Snape.
-Had professor Snape been hit with the spell exactly as he had cast it, well, Snape would have read his OWN mind (that would have been intriguing).
+There is precedence for this in Order of the Phoenix when Harry rebounds the spell at Professor Snape.
+Had Professor Snape been hit with the spell exactly as he had cast it, well, Snape would have read his own mind (that would have been intriguing).
 But, it was rebounded as though Harry had cast it, hence Harry saw into Snape’s mind.
 So the rebound upon Voldemort meant that the Avada Kedavra spell hit him as if it were cast by Harry.
 That creates a connection between Harry and Voldemort.
 As Voldemort was RIPPED from his body, perhaps he was about to be absorbed INTO Harry, but struggled to escape and mostly did, but at the same time leaving a small part behind.
 That small part gave Harry the scar.
-It gave him the power of Parseltounge.
+It gives him the power of Parseltongue.
 It linked their two minds at times of intense emotion once Voldemort had a body again.
 It would also explain the cryptic “in essence divided” comment by Dumbledore.

 So, If we assume we are correct up to this point, it seems plausible that only Harry has the power to vanquish Voldemort because only Harry has a piece of Voldemort within him.
 Dumbledore said that it is love that will finally finish Voldemort for good.
 Perhaps it is love that Harry must use to crush the piece of Voldemort inside him.
-Or perhaps that piece of Voldemort is just the conduit (like a floo network for the soul) to Voldemort and Harry must channel all the love he feels for others, and that he feels from his friends,… etc. and channel that all through the use of some form of Legilimency into Voldemort through that conduit created by the piece of him inside Harry.
+Or perhaps that piece of Voldemort is just the conduit (like a Floo Network for the soul) to Voldemort and Harry must channel all the love he feels for others, that he feels from his friends, etc. and channel that all through the use of some form of Legilimency into Voldemort through that conduit created by the piece of him inside Harry.

 I could certainly see it taking the full two years remaining for Harry to develop the skill and self-control required to perform such difficult magic.
-Along the way there will most certainly be many trials and tribulations testing and strengthening his humanity and ability to love.
+Along the way, there will most certainly be many trials and tribulations testing and strengthening his humanity and ability to love.

 This is one possible option.
 I am sure there are MANY others.
-I will enjoy reading the other possibilities.
+I will enjoy reading about the other possibilities.